sblomq/qualia-life-sciences/README.md

 This repository contains the deidentified, raw data associated with the manuscript "A Novel Nutraceutical Modulates Senescence-Related Protein Biomarkers in Healthy Adults: A Pilot Proteomics Study."
+The dataset was de-identified prior to analysis.
+Direct identifiers (e.g., names, email addresses, phone numbers) were removed and replaced with randomly generated unique IDs.
+These IDs contain no embedded information and cannot be used to re-identify individuals.
 AMFS = Aging Male and Female Symptoms scale.
 The analysis was straitified by M and F.
 DASS = Depression Anxiety Stress Scale-21,
 FIFE = Frailty Index for Elders,